pachyderm/pachyderm/examples/word_count/README.md

     ...
     ```
     For every word on those pages, there is a separate file.
-    Inside that file is the numeric value for how many times that word appeared for each page.
+    Each file contains the numeric value for how many times that word appeared for each page.

     ```shell
     $ pachctl get file map@master:/license
     5
     5
     ```
-    It looks like the word `license` appeared 5 times on each on the 2 pages considered.
+    It looks like the word `license` appeared 5 times on each of the 2 pages considered.

-    ????????????????????By default, Pachyderm will spin up the same number of workers as the number of nodes in your cluster.
+    By default, Pachyderm will spin up the same number of workers as the number of nodes in your cluster.
     This can be changed.
     For more info on controlling the number of workers, check the [Distributed Computing](https://docs.pachyderm.com/latest/concepts/pipeline-concepts/distributed_computing/#controlling-the-number-of-workers) page.

 - Reduce content

     The final pipeline, `reduce`, aggregates the total count per word.
-    A look at the words counted:
+    Take a look at the words counted:

     ```shell
     $ pachctl list file reduce@master